 Functional Genomics of Leukaemia

-Our goal is to understand the development and progression of leukaemia, which in turn will help us design targeted therapies.
+Our vision is to understand the genetic changes that drive the development and progression of leukaemia, which in turn will help us design safer and less toxic therapies.

 Team Leader